vasvir/adaptive-thresholding/README.md

 # adaptive-thresholding
-Create a PDF suitable for economic printing from photos
+Create a PDF suitable for economic B&W printing from photos

-## Create a PDF suitable for economic printing from photos
+## Create a PDF suitable for economic B&W printing from photos

-A little script that performs adaptive threshold in photos.
+A little script that performs adaptive threshold in photos and converts them to B&W for higher contrast and ink/toner economy.

 With the advent of Coronavirus and the remote learning spike a lot of children and professors started exchange learning material via electronic